 I captured my little cousins, Cora and Evan (Cevan, as I like to call them), playing on the beach.
 Eeek, look at their wee little feet!
 So cute!
 No sand castles were created since they were always somehow destroyed by.. wee little feet.
 Both a curse and a blessing.

 The below photo is of Cindy, a dog that hung out with us every day.
 She didn’t have an owner.
 Well, she does but they leave her outside to roam around and play with whomever is on the beach.
 I assume.
 She also didn’t have a name on her, but Cindy seemed right.

 Every morning she would run to us and want to play (aka me throwing a stick into the water for like, two hours).
 She was also super protective with the kids around the water, every time Cevan went into the Ocean, Cindy would go between them and the deeper parts to make sure they didn’t go in any further.
 Good girl Cindy, you’re a beauty.

 I think Cindy belonged to one of the men on the boat.
 Still not sure.

-But on a serious note, can someone tell me where one can purchase a pet chicken?
+On a serious note, can someone tell me where one can purchase a pet chicken?
 Can you imagine me walking down the street with a chicken on a leash?
 I CAN AND I WOULD!
 My birthday is coming up, just saying.
 This is Fried (left) and Baked (right).

-Of course, I can’t end this blog post without my second vlog from the trip!
-It includes sassy Cora (obvs), the Miscou Island lighthouse and the field where we picked the best blueberries in the world.
+Of course, I can’t end this blog post without my second vlog from the trip.
+It includes sassy Cora (obvs), the Miscou Island lighthouse, and the field where we picked the best blueberries in the world.
 Enjoy!